-Alongside the photo, make a new file the same size as your photo and fill it with white.
+Alongside the photo, make a new file with a white background the same size and resolution as your photo.
 This will become your overlay mask.
-My photo size is 6″x 4.5″ at a resolution of 300px.
+Save the file with a name such as “overlaymask”.

-Select the eraser tool, then select a brush from your Basics or Default Brush set.
+Select the eraser tool, then select a brush from the Default Brush set.
 I’ve selected a soft round brush and set the size to 200px and an opacity of 100%.
 You might need to use a different size depending on the size of your image.

-Once you’ve finished removing the edges, you can add some additional decoration by then selecting a brush that has flourishes or swirls, and stamping them onto the black layer using your eraser tool.
+Once you’ve finished removing the edges, you can add some additional decoration by then selecting a brush that has flourishes or swirls, and stamping them onto the black layer using the eraser tool, or the brush tool with the foreground set at white.
 If you don’t yet have a library of brushes, you’ll find some lovely free brushes at Obsidian Dawn.

 Once you’ve finished adding your additional decoration, right click on the top layer and select Flatten Image.

 The two layers are now combined into one.

 Drag, or copy and paste, the black and white overlay mask and position it on top of the photo.
 The photo should now have two layers, the black and white overlay mask on top and the photo underneath.